Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm: Methodology and Experimental Setup

 \subsubsection{Prompt and Verbalizer Ensemble}

-We designed various prompt templates and verbalizers as a critical step in our prompt-learning pipeline.
-For a detailed overview of the prompt templates and the verbalizers we experimented with, see Appendix \ref{appendix:prompts-verbalizers}.

 Equipped with four templates and an equal number of verbalizers, we drew inspiration from PET \citep{schick-schutze-2021-exploiting} to adopt the concept of prompt ensemble, verbalizer ensemble, and prompt and verbalizer ensemble.
-To elaborate on our approach, for example, in prompt ensemble, we first assemble all the templates (1-4) with a shared verbalizer, resulting in the creation of four distinct models using different templates but the same verbalizer.
+To elaborate on our approach, for example, in prompt ensemble, we first assemble all short templates (templates No. 1-4) with a shared verbalizer, resulting in the creation of four distinct models using different templates but the same verbalizer.
 We then combine these four models by summing up the softmaxed logits and base our decision on the aggregated predicted probabilities.
-A simple demonstration is shown below in Fig. \ref{ensemble}.
-We follow a similar principle when assemble all the verbalizers together, demonstrated in Fig. \ref{ensemble2}.
+We follow a similar principle when assemble all the verbalizers together.
 Moreover, for prompt and verbalizer ensemble, we assemble a total of 16 models by combining the four templates and four verbalizers, allowing us to make a collective decision based on the combined outputs of these models.